NuGet/Home/accepted/2022/Multiple-Equivalent-Framework-Support-TFM-As-Aliases.md

 Fortunately when Central Package Management and its transitive pinning was introduced we introduced the concept of a PackagesLockFile version successfully.
 We'd just add a version 3.

-NuGet would:

-- Add version 3 of the packages lock file.
+NuGet would add version 4 of the packages lock file, which will [pivot on the target framework alias, just as assets files will](#target-framework-pivots).

 NuGet's intra restore caching is based on the existing of a single framework.
 It is difficult to predict the amount of work that'd be required to implement this correctly, but it'll certainly involve public API changes to NuGet libraries.